 It’s essential we continue to create the change our trees desperately need.

 - Hold lobbying workshops to train even more volunteers

-- Present public forums and challenging myths in the media,
+- Present public forums and challenge myths in the media,

-- Deliver essential law reforms that mean the trees like the ones at Gawler are protected, and
+- Deliver essential law reforms that mean that trees like the magnificent Mallee box at Gawler are protected, and

 - Develop a system for identifying and responding when trees are at risk.